Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Introduction

 \item possible implosion, {\it i.e.} $\rho(t,r)\to \infty$ for some $(t,r)\in (0,T]\times [0,\infty)$. \end{itemize} Overcoming these difficulties is particularly challenging because of several inherent issues: \begin{itemize} \item the coordinate singularity at the origin, manifested by the singular factor $\tfrac{1}{r}$ in system \eqref{cosingu};

-\item the degeneracies in both the time evolution ($\circledast$) and the spatial dissipation ($\Diamond$), arising either from the far-field vacuum in the case $\bar\rho=0$ in \eqref{e1.3}, or from the possible occurrence of cavitation. \end{itemize}
+\item the degeneracies in both the time evolution ($\circledast$) and the spatial dissipation ($\Diamond$), arising from the far-field vacuum in the case $\bar\rho=0$ in \eqref{e1.3}. \end{itemize}

 In fact, almost all known results on the global spherically symmetric strong solutions with large data (see \cite{clz1,ck,J,WZ2} and the references therein) are established on the domains that exclude the origin.
-Moreover, for the barotropic \textbf{CNS} with constant viscosity coefficients, when the domain does include the origin, some crucial observations have been made regarding the occurrence of implosion and cavitation at the origin: \begin{itemize} \item For certain classes of spherically symmetric initial data, it was shown in \cite{buckmaster,MPI} that the corresponding local regular solutions develop an implosion in finite time and that such singularities indeed form at the origin.
-More precisely, for any $\varepsilon>0$,

-\item In Devault-Grémaud-Jenssen \cite{jessenshuzhi}, the numerical results indicate that there exist weak solutions to \textbf{CNS} in $\mathbb{R}^n$ ($n=2$ or $3$) which display the formation of cavitation at the origin when the initial data are discontinuous and sufficiently large.
-In this case, the initial density is constant, while the initial velocity field is symmetric, points radially outward, and belongs to $H^s_{\mathrm{loc}}$ for all $s<\frac{n}{2}$. \end{itemize} These observations suggest that it is unlikely one could establish the global existence of regular spherically symmetric solutions with large data for the multidimensional barotropic \textbf{CNS} on domains containing the origin, regardless of whether the initial density is strictly positive or not.
+Moreover, for the barotropic \textbf{CNS} with constant viscosity coefficients, when the domain does include the origin, some crucial observations have been made regarding the occurrence of implosion and cavitation at the origin; see \cite{buckmaster, shijia, jessenshuzhi,MPI,shao}.
+These observations suggest that it is unlikely one could establish the global existence of regular spherically symmetric solutions with large data for the M-D barotropic \textbf{CNS} on domains containing the origin, regardless of whether the initial density is strictly positive or not.